pingcap/docs-cn/dev/tidb-in-kubernetes/reference/tools/in-kubernetes.md

     curl https://raw.githubusercontent.com/kubernetes/helm/master/scripts/get | bash
     ```

-    Or if on macOS, you can use homebrew to install Helm via the `brew install kubernetes-helm` command.
+    Or if on macOS, you can use Homebrew to install Helm via the following command:

+    ```bash
+    brew install helm@2
+    brew link --force helm@2
+    ```

 2. Install Helm server.